List of The Disastrous Life of Saiki K. characters: PK Academy

 A classmate who calls himself "The Jet-Black Wings" (漆黒の翼, Shikkoku no Tsubasa), thinking he is secretly living as a rebel in a fantasy world ruled by an evil conspiracy organization called Dark Reunion.
-Although, while still so much attached to his delusional mind, he slowly builds a normal human relationship with his schoolmates despite his chūnibyō antics popping up.
-His mother is very strict on his school work.
-Kaido has low physical stamina and strength as shown in several stories.
+He slowly builds normal relationships with his schoolmates despite his frequently recurring chūnibyō antics.
+His mother is very strict when it comes to his schoolwork.
+Kaido has low physical stamina and strength, as shown in several stories.
 He also has a fear of water and possesses no sense of direction.
 Shun has a younger sister who is fairly serious, and a little brother who idolizes him.

 He is named after (瞬間移動, shunkan idō) which is the Japanese term for teleportation.